Manganese(II) sulfate

-Manganese(II) sulfate usually refers to the inorganic compound with the formula MnSO_{4}·H_{2}O. This pale pink deliquescent solid is a commercially significant manganese(II) salt.
+Manganese(II) sulfate usually refers to the inorganic compound with the formula MnSO4*H2O.
+This pale pink deliquescent solid is a commercially significant manganese(II) salt.
 Approximately 260,000 tonnes of manganese(II) sulfate were produced worldwide in 2005.
 It is the precursor to manganese metal and many other chemical compounds.
 Manganese-deficient soil is remediated with this salt.

 Structure

 Coordination sphere for Mn and S in the monohydrate.
 The O_{6} coordination sphere is provided by four separate sulfate groups and a pair of mutually trans bridging aquo ligands.

 Like many metal sulfates, manganese sulfate forms a variety of hydrates: monohydrate, tetrahydrate, pentahydrate, and heptahydrate.
-All of these salts dissolve in water to give faintly pink solutions of the aquo complex [Mn(H_{2}O)_{6}]^{2+}.
-The structure of MnSO_{4}·H_{2}O has been determined by X-ray crystallography (see figure).
+All of these salts dissolve in water to give faintly pink solutions of the aquo complex [Mn(H2O)6](2+).
+The structure of MnSO4*H2O has been determined by X-ray crystallography (see figure).
 The tetrahydrate also features Mn(II) in an O_{6} coordination sphere provided by bridging two sulfate anions and four aquo ligands.